Who we are

 What I am currently listening to

 National Radio!
 It’s great company when you work by yourself a lot of the time.
+And plenty of Economics podcasts.
 I’d like to listen to more music though, maybe a mix tape full of 50s girl groups and Nick Cave.
 Oh and throw in some early punk please!

 Anyone who is out there making incredibly beautiful work and sharing it with us.

 I always have another project on the side.
 I completed a Masters in Visual Art in Textiles 2019 at Otago Polytechnic, and now I'm working on a little passion project called Among the Sparrows.
 It's homewares and bags, ridiculously labour intensive, all based around a museum of natural history and a surrounding Botanic Garden.
 You can see this evolving over here at https://www.instagram.com/among_the_sparrows/